palvarez89/palvarez89.github.io/cv.md

 - Implemented and improved existing tooling to support atomic system upgrades.
 - Added support and ported Baserock to new architectures (POWER, ARMv6, ARMv7)
 - Interacted with various Open Source communities,
-- …

-#### GENIVI Baseline

-- Integrated and maintained software following the GENIVI Baseline compliance.
-- Involved on getting the GENIVI Development Platform (GDP) also integrated.
-- Delivered a Hands-on session in the GENIVI AMM

-#### Immut

-- Investigation and use of Ostree repositories.
-- Involved with Atomic community to work on new goals for tools like 'rpm-ostree'.
-- Used tools like Docker and Packer.

-#### Software dependency visualizer

-- Research about different ways of visualizing the data.
-- Development of a prototype using JavaScript, and TypeScript.
-- Use of JS libraries like d3.js to construct the user interface.

 ## Education